 The Master of advanced studies in Collective Housing is keen on teamwork because it is the way offices and research labs function today.

-In the past years, MCH has built a close relationship with great architects such as Dietmar Eberle, Felix Claus, Anne Lacaton, Frits van Dongen, Anna Heringer, Hrvoje Njiriç, Juan Herreros, Dick van Gameren, Riken Yamamoto, Cino Zucchi, Jacob van Rijs, Alejandro Aravena, Andrea Deplazes, Max Risselada or Wiel Arets, who are regular workshop leaders.
+In the past years, MCH has built a close relationship with great architects such as Dietmar Eberle, Elli Mosayebi, Felix Claus, Anne Lacaton, Frits van Dongen, Anna Heringer, Hrvoje Njiriç, Juan Herreros, Dick van Gameren, Riken Yamamoto, Cino Zucchi, Jacob van Rijs, Alejandro Aravena, Andrea Deplazes, Max Risselada or Wiel Arets, who are regular workshop leaders.
 It is the interaction between teachers and participants that generates the greatest results and production each year.

 One-week workshops offer participants a place to further develop the acquired knowledge during the year.
-During that week, there is a change of pace in which they take a break from the other specialties and intensify their work in the workshops to make the best out of it.
+During that week, there is a change of pace in which they take a break from the other specialties and intensify their work in the workshop to make the best out of it.

 The topic and approach for every workshop is different and the methodology used by the invited architect is also meant to vary in order to give the participant a wide range of cases to learn from.